wagtail/wagtail/docs/reference/pages/queryset_reference.rst

         .. code-block:: python

-            # Find all pages that are of type AbstractEmailForm, or a descendant of it
+            # Find all pages that are of type AbstractEmailForm, or one of it's subclasses
             form_pages = Page.objects.type(AbstractEmailForm)

+            # Find all pages that are of type AbstractEmailForm or AbstractEventPage, or one of their subclasses
+            form_and_event_pages = Page.objects.type(AbstractEmailForm, AbstractEventPage)

     .. automethod:: not_type